Case Study: "Think Of The Radio"

 I set out to make the TFM-151 part of a functional apparel design.
 I was able to purchase a service manual which included schematics, repair instructions and replacement parts for the radio.
 Based on my limited knowledge of electronics I created my own psudo-diagrams.
 I used a technique called the Golden Ratio to create a rough layout.
 I then took a grid simulating the look of schematics and boxed the grid into sections using the golden ratio.

 I allowed each section of the design to overrun it’s allotted space within the layout.
 This created the feel of a schematic grid which was breaking through another subtle grid in the layout, leaving tension between the structures.
 I overlaid some copy paper to texture the piece and simulate the feel of an old service manual.
-I finalized the text and layout, as well as distorted and frayed the edges leaving us with the finished product for "OS02: Think Of The Radio".
+I finalized the text and layout, as well as distorted and frayed the edges leaving us with the finished product.

 The “OS” Series designs are handcrafted, one-of-a-kind works, and will be available for purchase on a first come, first serve basis.
 For pricing and more information, contact us here.